cuiyongbo/hello-world/my_wiki/languages/english_notes_9.rst

 | rogue [流氓/垃圾]
 | Definition: a person or thing that behaves in an aberrant or unpredictable way. typicall with damaging or dangerous effect.
 | Usage: He hacked into data and ran rogue programs. [流氓应用]
+|
+| Russian roulette
+| Definition: an activity that is potentially very dangerous.
+| Usage: we can't afford to play Russian Roulette with our existing antibiotics.

 .. figure:: images/harpoon.jpg